offbyone/ideas/content/old/friends/i-have-arms-again.md

 author: offby1
 status: draft
 ---
-It's sore, it's stiff, but I have two arms, and therefore I can\...
+It's sore, it's stiff, but I have two arms, and therefore I can...

-| - Finish the assignment that was due last friday
+- Finish the assignment that was due last friday
-| - Finish the assignment that is due *this* friday.
+- Finish the assignment that is due *this* friday.
-| - Do some real work on my project so as not to let down my team.
+- Do some real work on my project so as not to let down my team.
-| - Catch up on my paid work.
+- Catch up on my paid work.

 That doesn't sound like too much fun.
 On the other hand, I can pull up my pants easier, now :)